mesosphere-backup/open-docs/reference/mesos-master.md

 ## Introduction

 The centerpiece of Mesosphere is Apache Mesos.
 Mesos installs with two different components, the master and the slave.
 The master is a process which runs on a node in the cluster and orchestrates the running of tasks on slaves by receiving resource offers from slaves and offering those resources to registered frameworks, such as Mesosphere Marathon.
-It is expected that in production mode, there are 3 or more masters running each on a separate node.
+It is expected that in High Availability (HA) mode, there are 3 or more masters running each on a separate node.
 Nodes in this context can be physical machines or virtual machines.
 Details for installing a master differs by environment and can be found in our [getting started](/getting-started) section.

 The Mesos master can take a variety of configuration options through command-line arguments, or environment variables.
 A list of the available options can be seen by running `mesos-master --help`.
 Each option can be set in two ways.
 Using an example flag of `--port`, the following are the available ways to set this option: